cp2k/dbcsr/docs/guide/1-user-guide/1-installation/4-using-dbcsr-in-a-cmake-project.md

 target_link_libraries(dbcsr_example_cpp DBCSR::dbcsr_c MPI::MPI_CXX)
 ```

-If you installed DBCSR into a custom prefix, you have to make sure that `cmake`
+If you installed DBCSR into a custom prefix, you have to make sure that CMake
-is able to find the `DBCSR` CMake configuration:
+is able to find the DBCSR CMake configuration:

 ```bash
     CMAKE_PREFIX_PATH=/my/dbcsr/install/location/usr/local/lib/cmake cmake ..